 and the USA Today Collegiate Readership Program

-It is the primary purpose of the SGA to represent the students’ interests to the university and lobby on their behalf.
+It is the primary purpose of the Student Government Association (SGA) to represent the students’ interests to the university and lobby on their behalf.
 The SGA provides a conduit for students to influence how the university operates by dealing directly with the staff and faculty of Georgia State.
-Moreover, the Student Government selects the ten individuals who represent the students in the University Senate as voting members.
+Moreover, the SGA selects the ten individuals who represent the students in the University Senate as voting members.

-The Student Government is able to help concerned students by providing valuable information on university procedures and issues.
+The SGA is able to help concerned students by providing valuable information on university procedures and issues.
 These can range from something as simple as the location of certain offices, to the nature of student fees and tuition, to the structure and organization of the university.

 Please fill out and submit a Student Feedback Form to your Vice President of Student Services now, and let us know how we can help!